 We competed at the Greater Pittsburgh Regional and ranked 26/54 and at the Buckeye Regional we ranked 47/56.
 We were honored to receive the 2015 Buckeye Regional Chairman’s Award which qualified us to compete once again at the FIRST World Championships in St. Louis.
 We competed well at Championships ranking 45/76, and we received the Curie-Carver Entrepreneurship Award sponsored by Kleiner Perkins Caufield & Byers as well as the Media and Technology Innovation Award sponsored by Comcast NBCUniversal.

-We can’t believe the 2015-2016 season is our 6th year as a team.
-We are starting the season with 50 high school girls and 17 8th graders.
+The 2015-2016 season was our 6th year as a team.
+We started the season with 50 high school girls and 17 8th graders.
 This year the 8th grade junior members are learning about the new FIRST Tech Challenge system and will build robots using Tetrix robotics kits.
-We have 11 preseason meetings scheduled between October 6th and December 15th.
-The FLL program consists of 20 children on 3 teams: 2641, 4212, and 18137, meeting weekly on Thursday and Saturday to prepare for for the 2015 challenge Trash Trek.
+We held 11 preseason meetings scheduled between October 6th and December 15th.
+The FLL program consisted of 20 children on 3 teams: 2641, 4212, and 18137, meeting weekly on Thursday and Saturday to prepare for for the 2015 challenge Trash Trek.